yina/phpbb3/README.md

 This is a complete modification of the phpBB bulletin board software to support a custom in-house application.
 The code does not adhere to some of the phpBB coding conventions and may break if changes are made.

-This project was forked in
+This project was forked in December of 2010.
+Merging with the trunk is not advised.

 ## COMMUNITY